gillsB/splitBot/README.md

 where the XXXXX is your discord bot token

-then run by entering nodemon in the terminal
+then run by entering 'nodemon' in the terminal